tari-labs/tari-university/src/preface/style-guide.md

 Where a list is a continuation of the preceding text, which is followed by a colon, use a semicolon between each bullet point, and end the list with a full stop.

+*Example*

-**Example:** Their primary motivations for selecting a static emission rate are:
+Their primary motivations for selecting a static emission rate are:

 - there will be no upper limit on the amount of coins that can be created;
 - the percentage of newly created coins compared to the total coins in circulation will tend toward zero;